Twenty-one states are reporting increased Covid-19 cases as experts warn of a fall surge

 Florida surpassed 700,000 cases of coronavirus on Sunday, according to data from Johns Hopkins University, and the virus has killed more than 14,000 people in the state.

-Up until now, mandating mask wearing in public and slowly reopening has helped to keep the coronavirus case count down in Miami, Suarez said.
-He's concerned that the changes in the state are coming as flu season ramps up and schools prepare for in-person learning to begin in mid-October.
+Mandating mask wearing in public and slowly reopening has helped to keep the coronavirus case count down in Miami, Suarez said.
+He's concerned the changes in the state are coming as flu season ramps up and schools prepare for in-person learning to begin in mid-October.

 "We'll see in the next couple of weeks whether (the governor's) right about his perspective.
 But if he's wrong about his perspective ... it's going to be very, very, very difficult for him and it's going to be a very difficult time, because it's in the middle of flu season," Suarez said.